Bohey Dulang is a mountainous island formed by the remnants of an ancient volcano.

-Prepare to be greeted by a host of tropical flora and fauna during the arduous but rewarding hiking trail to the top of Bohey Dulang Peak (353 meters).
+Prepare to be greeted by a host of tropical flora and fauna during the arduous but rewarding hiking trail to the top of Bohey Dulang Peak (353m).

 Majestic views of the sapphire blue lagoon await those who make it through the hour-long climb, for which visitors are advised to wear shoes.

-Also well worth a visit is the Tun Sakaran Marine Research Unit’s Giant Clam and Marine Invertebrate Hatchery, where up to 7 different species of rare giant clams are bred.
+Also well worth a visit is the Tun Sakaran Marine Research Unit’s Giant Clam and Marine Invertebrate Hatchery, where rare giant clams are bred.

-Pulau Bohey Dulang was declared a bird sanctuary in 1933, a status that was revoked in 1978 as a preliminary for the establishment of the marine park.
+Pulau Bohey Dulang was declared a bird sanctuary in 1933, a status that was revoked in 1978 as a preliminary to the establishment of the marine park.

 There is a ridge running along the length of the island, which has three separate peaks.
 The peak at the southern end is the highest (353m), with a radio mast on top.

 It is possible to walk round the island at low tide by following the narrow fringe of beach and mangrove, although in places this involves scrambling over rocks or through vegetation.